pop-os/docs/src/customize-pop/customize-desktop.md

 ## Appearance

 Pop!\_OS includes two default themes: Light and Dark.
 These themes apply to all system and application windows across the operating system.
 Selecting a theme also assigns a default desktop background.
+The Light and Dark theme options are located in the `Appearance` tab.

 **Light Theme**